nxtcoder19/go-learning/README.md

 - recover() is a built-in function in Go that allows you to handle panics.
 - panic() is used when something goes unexpectedly wrong (like an unrecoverable error).
 - recover() only works inside a deferred function.
+- EX: In payment transactgion: if transaction failed, we will handle using recovery so that other thing will proceed.

     ```bash
     func mayPanic() {